-• Cluster Lead and Head teachers to:

-- Maintain a strategic overview of the development of SEN-D across the Cluster through the publication of an annual development plan. - o Ensure quality first teaching for all pupils, including those with SEN-D. - Ensure that one Governor is appointed to have responsibility for SEN-D and that they liaise regularly with the school SENDCo and report back to the full governing body. - Ensure that the governing body has all the relevant information it needs to fulfil its duties.

-Cluster SEND Lead to:

-- o Ensure all parties work to the agreed principles. - o Maintain a strategic overview of the development of SEN-D across the Cluster. - o Organise the agenda for and chair Cluster SENDCo meetings each half term. - Create and help manage a Cluster website. - o Coordinate the continued professional development of SEN-D in the Cluster. - Promote the continued development of collaborative practice, high standards of provision and fair funding across the Cluster. - Develop a uniform approach to the language of SEN-D and the registers which each school hold. - Research and recommend an assessment tool for maths and literacy which can be used across the Cluster and so provide assessment information which is directly comparable. - Coordinate all applications and ensure that they are forwarded onto the panel for consideration before the meetings. - o Gather information from Head teachers, SENDCos and schools about SEN-D provision in each school. - To provide a report to the Cluster Governors at the end of each school year. - To host one Cluster SEN-D meeting with the Heads of the schools each term.
+- Cluster Lead and Head teachers to: - $\circ~$ Maintain a strategic overview of the development of SEN-D across the Cluster through the publication of an annual development plan. - Ensure quality first teaching for all pupils, including those with SEN-D. - Ensure that one Governor is appointed to have responsibility for SEN-D and that they liaise regularly with the school SENDCo and report back to the full governing body. - Ensure that the governing body has all the relevant information it needs to fulfil its duties. - Cluster SEND Lead to: - Ensure all parties work to the agreed principles. - Maintain a strategic overview of the development of SEN-D across the Cluster. - \circ $\,$ Organise the agenda for and chair Cluster SENDCo meetings each half term. - Create and help manage a Cluster website. - Coordinate the continued professional development of SEN-D in the Cluster. - Promote the continued development of collaborative practice, high standards of provision and fair funding across the Cluster. - Develop a uniform approach to the language of SEN-D and the registers which each school hold. - Research and recommend an assessment tool for maths and literacy which can be used across the Cluster and so provide assessment information which is directly comparable. - Coordinate all applications and ensure that they are forwarded onto the panel for consideration before the meetings. - Gather information from Head teachers, SENDCos and schools about SEN-D provision in each school. - \circ $\,$ To provide a report to the Cluster Governors at the end of each school year. - \circ $\,$ To host one Cluster SEN-D meeting with the Heads of the schools each term. - SENDCos to: - Fulfil the SENDCo duties as described in Chapter 6 of the Code of Practice in their own schools.